World's Worst (RuPaul's Drag Race): Episode

-On the main stage, RuPaul welcomes fellow judges as well as guest judge Olivia Munn.
-The runway category is Buttons and Bows.
+On elimination day, the contestants make final preparations for the fashion show.
+Dahlia Sin talks about her coming out experience, as well as her twin's subsequent coming out.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage, Mathews, and Kressley, as well as guest judge Olivia Munn.
+RuPaul shares the assignment and runway category ("Buttons and Bows"), then the fashion show commences.
+The judges deliver their critiques, deliberate, and share the results with the group.
 Heidi N Closet, Jackie Cox, and Sherry Pie receive positive critiques, and Sherry Pie wins the challenge.
 Crystal Methyd, Dahlia Sin, and Nicky Doll receive negative critiques, and Crystal Methyd is deemed safe.
-Dahlia Sin and Nicky Doll face off in a lip-sync to "Problem" (2014) by Ariana Grande featuring Iggy Azalea.
+Dahlia Sin and Nicky Doll face off in a lip-sync contest to "Problem" (2014) by Ariana Grande featuring Iggy Azalea.
 Nicky Doll wins the lip-sync and Dahlia Sin is eliminated from the competition.